As If The Past Is An Answer

 —Grace M. Cho, Haunting the Korean Diaspora

 Cho offers a lesson in how to write alongside the void—in the company of the void, as Elisa Gabbert suggests is one of the hallmarks of poetry.
-In rendering difficult, if impossible, to ‘locate’ her mother in space and time, Tastes Like War keeps her adrift.
+In rendering difficult, if impossible, to ‘locate’ her mother in space and time, Tastes like War keeps her adrift.
 Throughout, I am reminded that it is not only adoptees who search for their mothers, and that ‘searching’ can too easily be enlisted to serve a fantasy in which there is a lost something that can be recuperated.
 I don’t need, or expect, to ‘see’ myself in Cho’s work, nor should I. There’s a particular solace, if I may call it that, in following how Cho grapples with the silences, invisibilities, and questions that propel her, and which tie her to others and world-destroying historical events in direct and indirect ways.
 To write, to cook, when there can be no return.

 Storytelling, yes.
 But only if also to gesture toward what cannot be said and known, the fragmentation that besets attempts to fashion a linear and coherent narrative.
 Here: not simply the fragmentation that pre-exists the attempt to craft a story, but also the fragmentation one undergoes while straining to tell it.
 Storytelling, but to offer no solace, resolution, or reassurances, unless as unintended.
 To have the story befit the question, which is to keep both alive.